alfa33333/GalacticModel_microlensing/README.md

 It requires Numpy, matplotlib, scipy and astropy.

-Example for simple samplers are provided.
+Example for parameters are provided.